 Funding - also known as "capital" - is essential to starting, operating and growing a business.
 The links at right provide resources and tools for business owners looking for funding.
-For example, the Access to Capital Directory of the Nevada Department of Business and Industry offers a comprehensive list of contacts for grants, incentives, traditional financing, non-traditional financing, and other money sources.
-Click on an icon to learn more.
+For example, the Access to Capital Directory offers a list of contacts for grants, incentives, traditional financing, and other money sources.
+Click on each icon to learn more.

-Lastly, we provide a link to several articles with helpful hints about borrowing, loans, and managing cash flow.
+We've also provided a link to several articles with helpful hints about borrowing, loans, and managing cash flow.